open-policy-agent/opa/site/tutorials/http-api-authorization/index.md

 ## Goals

-In this example, you'll use a simple HTTP web server that accepts any HTTP GET request that you issue and echoes the OPA decision back as text.
+In this tutorial, you'll use a simple HTTP web server that accepts any HTTP GET request that you issue and echoes the OPA decision back as text.
 Both OPA and the web server will be run as containers.

-For this example, our desired policy is:
+For this tutorial, our desired policy is:

 * People can see their own salaries (`GET /finance/salary/{user}` is permitted for `{user}`)
 * A manager can see their direct reports' salaries (`GET /finance/salary/{user}` is permitted for `{user}`'s manager)

 ## Prerequisites

-This example requires [Docker Compose](https://docs.docker.com/compose/install/) to run a demo web server along with OPA.
+This tutorial requires [Docker Compose](https://docs.docker.com/compose/install/) to run a demo web server along with OPA.

 ## Steps

-### 1. Bootstrap the example environment using Docker Compose.
+### 1. Bootstrap the tutorial environment using Docker Compose.

 First, create a docker-compose.yml file that runs OPA and the demo web server.